Ppx

 About

-Ppx is short for prophylaxis and, in the context of Gouthelper, is a tool to determine whether a patient should be on prophylaxis against gout flares.
+Ppx is short for prophylaxis and, in the context of GoutHelper, is a tool to determine whether a patient should be on prophylaxis against gout flares.
 Prophylaxis is generally used in patients who are starting ULT.
 The rationale for this is that ULT can actually increase the risk of gout flares in the short-term, so prophylaxis is used to prevent this.
 It does not need to be continued indefinitely.

 Indications